The Living Temple

 A Sermon on Matthew 24:1-2Read more

 What is the meaning of life?
-If we look at history and compare it with today, it seems that humanity has been going in circles.
-Wars continue to abound, evil men are in charge of the nations, crime abounds, and it seems that hope is hard to come by.
-What do you put your hope in?
-Many put their hope in modern man and the achievements we have accomplished in the technological revolution.
-We have made bigger strides in medicine and technology in the past 100 years than we have in the combined human history.
-Yet in this sermon on Matthew 24:1-2, Dr. Martyn Lloyd-Jones examines how Jesus shows His disciples that nothing on this earth will last.
-Jesus correctly prophesied the destruction of the Jewish temple, an architectural feat in itself, to show us that the only lasting hope that man can have is Jesus Himself.
-Dr. Lloyd-Jones reminds us that although we have had technological innovations, the basic problems of humanity still plague us.
-Listeners will learn of the hope that Jesus promises to be, that our sins can be forgiven through faith in Him and we can be granted a life that outlasts this very earth.
+If history is compared with today, it seems that humanity has been going in circles.
+Wars continue to occur, evil people are in charge of the nations, crime abounds, and it seems that hope is hard to come by.
+Many put their hope in modern humanity and the achievements they have accomplished in the technological revolution.
+Bigger strides in medicine and technology have been made in the past hundred years than in all of human history.
+In this sermon on Matthew 24:1–2 titled “The Living Temple,” Dr. Martyn Lloyd-Jones examines how Jesus shows His disciples that nothing on this earth will last.
+Jesus correctly prophesied the destruction of the Jewish temple (an architectural feat in itself) to show that the only lasting hope that anyone can have is in Jesus Himself.
+Dr. Lloyd-Jones reminds that although humanity has had technological innovations, the basic problems still plague humanity.
+Listeners will learn of the hope that Jesus promises to be, that sins can be forgiven through faith in Him, and people can be granted a life that outlasts this very earth.

 Additional Scripture Translations

 1Jesus left the temple area and was going on His way when His disciples came up to point out the temple buildings to Him.
 2But He responded and said to them, “Do you not see all these things?
 Truly I say to you, not one stone here will be left upon another, which will not be torn down.”